 - Exploitation colonialism utilizes a relatively small number of colonists to exploit resources and labor for the sake of exporting product and profit to a mother country.

-Example: Colonization of Turtle Island through governmental policies that incentivized scalping of native people, removed native people from their homelands, and established blood quantum laws – all of which enabled colonists (settlers) to establish their own sovereign nation in what became the United States of America.
+Example: Colonization of Turtle Island (North America) through governmental policies that incentivized scalping of native people, removed native people from their homelands, and established blood quantum laws – all of which enabled colonists (settlers) to establish their own sovereign nation in what became the United States of America.

 Who is a settler?

 The above definition of ‘settler’ is complicated in a couple of ways.
 Firstly, when we consider the history of the United States and how we define ‘settler,’ how important is it to assess the reason(s) a person came to Turtle Island?
 Is it appropriate to call African slaves who were forced to come here settlers?
 How about their descendants?
 When we consider modern-day violence and migration, is a mother who is escaping lethal violence in Honduras a settler?
 Are her children?
-Are refugees and asylum seekers from Syria settlers?
+Are refugees and asylum seekers settlers?
 I do not have clear answers to these questions.

 There is not one definition of a settler that neatly covers all bases of identity and relationships with place.
-To me, it is crucial to remember that beyond the culpability of any individual settler, there is a system and a structure in place that was designed to dispossess indigenous people of their lives and lands.
+To me, it is crucial to remember that beyond the potential culpability of any individual settler, there is a system and a structure in place that was designed to dispossess Indigenous people of their lives and lands.
 A person’s complicity in or resistance to this structure may be a more important question than if the way they or their ancestors arrived here categorizes them as ‘settler.’

 Does settler colonialism exist today?